cepdnaclk/e20-co543-Super-Resolution-For-Image-Enhancement/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
+repository-name: e20-co543-Super-Resolution-For-Image-Enhancement
-repository-name: e20-co543-Super-Resolution For Image Enhancement title:Super- Resolution For Image Enhancement
+title: Super Resolution For Image Enhancement
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"